 The students’ work produced in this way requires an economy of colour and tone.
 By building images with such technical constraints, the intention is to free the illustrations.

-In order to escape the expected, the everyday or the cliched, constraints can free artistic practice to access overlooked creative possibilities.
+In order to escape the expected or the everyday, constraints can free artistic practice to access overlooked creative possibilities.

 What is a Risograph Printer?